aureq/pulumi-aws-ts-training-session-3/README.md

    * ensure you can SSH into it
 4. Create stack outputs for:
    * the VM host name
-   * the VM default user name
    * the SSH private key as secret
+   * the SSH public key

 ### Bonus/Challenges ###